ifdm/overgrowth/STYLE.md

 - Classes are StudlyCased, not camelCased or snake_cased.

 ### Editor
 Set your text editor to indent using tabs.
-The tab width should be 2.
+I hate tabs too, but it makes things easier when working on a collaborative project.
 As a general rule, indentation used to indent functional code blocks should use tabs, and any indentation used to visually align any text should use spaces.
 Example:

 	[1] if not moving then
 	[2] 	speed = 0